sanjosh/smallprogs/basic/string/README.md

 reverse min number of elem to get lexicographically smaller string

-edit distance
+### edit distance

-longest common subsequence
+### longest common subsequence

+### all unique substrings

+all paths in suffix tree

+### longest repeated substring

+Build Suffix tree :

+for repeat = 2, look for internal node which is deepest For repeat = k, look for internal node which has k leafs

 ## pattern search